MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-outlook.md

 You're now ready to start using the add-in in Outlook.

-## <a name="see-related-microsoft-trainingtrainingmodulesalternative-interfaces-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/alternative-interfaces-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/alternative-interfaces-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also